The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 An account may also be frozen when there is a dispute regarding the true ownership of an account.
 The bank will freeze the account to preserve the existing funds until legal action can determine the lawful owner.

 A legal process that allows a creditor to remove funds from your bank account to satisfy a debt that you have not paid.
 If you owe money to a person or company, they can obtain a court order directing your bank to take money out of your account to pay off your debt.
-See also Garnishments.
+See related question Garnishments.

 An extension of credit from a financial institution that is guaranteed by a Federal or State government entity to assist with tuition and other educational expenses.
 The government entity is responsible for paying the interest on the loan and paying the lender to manage it.
 The government entity also is responsible for the loan if the student defaults.